Yagisan/yagisans_better_stellaris/README.md

 **Changes**

-- -10% Crime for each colony in the system.
+- -10% Crime for all colonies in the system.
 - AI will no longer try building this in systems without colonies.

 #### Curator Think Tank